gdenes355/flicker_metric_ted/README.md

 ## License
 MIT License

-Copyright (c) 2022 Gyorgy Denes, Pontus Andersson, Tomas Akenine-Möller, Kalle Åström, William H. McIlhagga
+Copyright (c) 2022 Gyorgy Denes, Pontus Andersson, Tomas Akenine-Möller, Kalle Åström, Magnus Oskarsson, William H. McIlhagga

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal